ShiroKitsuneLP/Miyuki/README.md

 - Fun, interactive, and anime-inspired

 ### 🛡️ Moderation
-- Advanced warn system with automatic cleanup (old warnings vanish like fox tracks in the snow)
+- Advanced warn system with automatic cleanup of old warnings after 180 days (old warnings vanish like fox tracks in the snow)
-- Automatic cleanup of old warnings (180 days)
+- Clear warns automatically when a user is banned

 ### 🧰 Utility
 - /help: See all commands